AmoghTarun254/sustainability_llm/README.md

 - [App.js](frontend/src/App.js) requires a valid `fine_tuned_model_id`, which can be procured from [OpenAI Playground](https://platform.openai.com/playground) on [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) GPT-3.5-turbo-0125 on a custom JSONL file.

 ## Demo video

+This is a demo of the frontend of the application hosted at port 3000, complete with chatbot capabilities.
+The chatbot can answer specific questions related to the files porvided in the `data` folder or questions pertaining to sustainability in general.

 https://github.com/AmoghTarun254/sustainability_llm/assets/119509669/a10b2c59-b509-4e23-a742-814ea23dd26d